 The end of Ostrów Lednicki’s greatness brought about the internal crisis of the state in the 30s of the 11th century and the invasion of Czech Brzetysław I in 1038, when the bridges were destroyed and the hillfort burned.
-After this event, the church was rebuilt and the settlement was surrounded by a new wood-and-earth ramparts with a height of up to 9 m.
-However, the island never regained its former function and rank, although the settlement survived until the 13th-14th centuries.
+After this event, the church and partially the palas with the chapel were rebuilt, and the settlement was surrounded by a new wooden and earth rampart.
+However, the island never regained its former function and rank, although the settlement survived until the 13th-14th centuries, and for some time Ostrów even served as the seat of the castellany.
 The status of the main center of power took over in this region of Pobiedziska.
 Later, Ostrów Lednicki was just a cemetery.

-The palace erected on a rectangular plan measuring 32 x 14 meters has clearly separated rooms.
-The largest, located in the western part, was divided by three arcaded arches into two bays.
-The remaining four rooms of the palace served various functions.
-The narrowest, in the middle part, bounded by two parallel walls, served as a wooden staircase.
-The palace’s floor essentially duplicated the division of the ground floor.
-The representative hall was probably located on the first floor in the western part of the palace.
+The palace, erected on a rectangular plan with dimensions of 32 x 14 meters, received an entrance from the side of the ward (from the north) and had clearly separated rooms inside.
+The largest, located in the western part, measuring 12.5 x 12.5 meters, was divided by three arches based on two pillars into two aisles.
+Most likely, these pillars supported a wooden ceiling.
+This room probably served as a representative ducal hall, while the remaining three rooms of the palace served other functions, possibly related to the baptismal role of the chapel.
+The narrowest, in the middle part, limited by two parallel walls, served as a wooden staircase.
+The first floor of the palace, created as a result of the reconstruction in the second phase of the building’s functioning, essentially duplicated the division of the ground floor.
+The representative hall was then probably on the first floor in the western part of the palace.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.